kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/roadmap-uses.md

-This is a bad choice because it is not consistent with the preferred way to demonstrate installation of Kyverno, which is to have Helm install Kyverno into the workload managemet workspace.
+This is a bad choice because it is not consistent with the preferred way to demonstrate installation of Kyverno, which is to have Helm install Kyverno into the workload management workspace.

 #### Through a new kind of view